- Office of Admissions

 Please allow two to four weeks for the receipt of transcripts and test scores to be recorded.

 To access MyCSUEB you will need a NetID and password.

 Individual graduate departments may have additional admission standards for their programs (e.g., letters of recommendation, resumes, test scores).
 Contact your academic department for more information.

-The University requires applicants to submit official final transcripts from all colleges and universities attended be sent to Cal State East Bay’s Office of Admission.
+The University requires applicants to submit official final transcripts from all colleges and universities attended be sent to Cal State East Bay’s Office of Admissions.
 This includes all institutions before and after your bachelor’s degree.
-The Office of Admission does not accept composite transcripts.
+The Office of Admissions does not accept composite transcripts.
 Courses that appear on one transcript but taken at another institution will need to have transcript sent from that original institution.
 If a degree is in progress, please make sure that the degree is recorded on your transcript prior to submitting your transcript to our campus.

 If your graduate program also requires official transcripts, you will need to send additional copies directly to your department.

 All acceptances are conditional and contingent upon verification that all required work/degree was completed.
 Be sure to submit your documents by the published Document Deadlines.
 View how to submit documents.